 You can follow Michael Scotto on Twitter: @MikeAScotto

-Basketball, Free Agency, Hawks, Interview, Knicks, NBA, QA Category, Featured, Top, Glenn Robinson III, Jeff Teague, Jimmy Butler, Lance Stephenson, LeBron James, Mike Budenholzer, Tom Thibodeau, Trae Young, Atlanta Hawks, Minnesota Timberwolves, New York Knicks
+Basketball, Free Agency, Hawks, Interview, Knicks, NBA, QA Category, Top, Glenn Robinson III, Jeff Teague, Jimmy Butler, Lance Stephenson, LeBron James, Mike Budenholzer, Tom Thibodeau, Trae Young, Atlanta Hawks, Minnesota Timberwolves, New York Knicks